tomasbrod/Interstellar/GameData/Kerbal-Interstellar-Technologies/Patches/Tanks/ReadMe.md

 Todo:

-* wetworks - B9 does not support crew...
-* antimatter
 * verify dry mass and cost of all touched parts
 * disable certain configs when mods are present/absent
 * light fuel tanks for light resources only